Investing 101: What is a market rally?

-What is a rally?
+What is a market rally?

-A "rally" in the context of the financial market refers to a period of time during which the overall performance and value of securities, such as stocks, bonds, or indexes, show an upward trend.
+A rally in the context of the financial market refers to a period of time during which the overall performance and value of securities, such as stocks, bonds, or indexes, show an upward trend.
 This is characterised by an increase in the prices of securities over a certain period of time.

 During a rally, investors generally have a positive outlook on the market, and this leads to an increase in demand for securities, resulting in higher prices.